VEHICLE BUYER'S GUIDE

 What are the most common S-Class problems?+

-The most frequently reported Mercedes-Benz S-Class issues involve: ELECTRICAL SYSTEM, SERVICE BRAKES, FORWARD COLLISION AVOIDANCE: AUTOMATIC EMERGENCY BRAKING, UNKNOWN OR OTHER.
+The most frequently reported Mercedes-Benz S-Class issues involve: ELECTRICAL SYSTEM, SERVICE BRAKES, FORWARD COLLISION AVOIDANCE: AUTOMATIC EMERGENCY BRAKING, FORWARD COLLISION AVOIDANCE: ADAPTIVE CRUISE CONTROL.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research